CampagneLaboratory/variationanalysis/SOMATIC-TUTORIAL.md

  actual variants.
 You can use Goby to do this.
 In this tutorial, to keep things simple, we use the files we trained with:

-* Create a covariates file to describe how the samples are related:
+* We Create a [Goby covariates file](http://campagnelab.org/software/goby/tutorials/detect-somatic-variations-in-custom-patient-contigs/) to describe how the samples are related:
 ```sh
 echo -e "sample-id\tpatient-id\tgender\ttype\tkind-of-sample\ttissue\tparents\nNA19239_yale.bam\tP1\tMale\tPatient\tGermline\tBlood\tN/A\nNA19239_argonne.bam\tP1\tMale\tPatient\tSomatic\tBlood\tN/A" > covariates.txt
 ```